 We know that IT issues are no fun and can put a halt on your business operations.
-That is why we came up with these 3 tips to help effectively communicate with your IT Team to get your issues taken care of quickly!
+That’s why we came up with these 3 tips to help you effectively communicate with your IT Team to get your issues resolved quickly!

 1. Explain the Issue

-Whenever you submit or call in a ticket, to receive the best IT support, your best strategy is to provide our team with as much background information as you can.
+Whenever you submit or call in a ticket, your best strategy should be to provide our team with as much background information as you can.
 The more descriptive you can be the better!
-For instance, if you can’t get online, providing details like how long you’ve been offline, what you were doing prior to encountering the issue, if there was an error message, what it says and whether anyone else in the office is experiencing the same issue can help us paint a full picture and deliver support as efficiently as possible.
+For instance, if you can’t get online, provide details like how long you’ve been offline, what you were doing prior to encountering the issue, if there was an error message, what the message says, and whether anyone else in the office is experiencing the same problem.
+This information can help us paint a full picture and deliver support as efficiently as possible.

-When we take tickets, our team has a standard list of questions that they ask to better understand our client’s issue.
-These questions were made to help us gather more descriptive information organically which gives the Techs as much background as possible before they give you a call.
+When we take tickets, our team has a standard list of questions that they ask to better understand our client’s issues.
+These questions were made to help us gather more descriptive information organically which gives the techs as much background as possible before they give you a call.
 We may ask “what devices are affected” to gauge if the issue is only a laptop issue or affecting a printer as well.
-When you call, you might be solely focused on your malfunctioning laptop so you may forget to mention that the printer is also having issues!
+When you call, you might be solely focused on your malfunctioning laptop so you may forget to mention that the printer is having issues too!

-It is very beneficial for Managed Service Providers to think of a standard list of questions to always ask their client’s when they submit tickets.
+It is very beneficial for Managed Service Providers to develop a standard list of questions to ask their client’s when they submit tickets.
 One question that should always be asked is, “have you already tried rebooting the computer?”
 Rebooting can fix a litany of problems and sometimes people forget to take that first step when things go wrong.

 2. Replicate the Issue

-It is also in your best interest to replicate the issue you’re calling in before contacting our IT support team.
+If possible, it’s very beneficial to replicate the issue you’re calling in before contacting our IT support team.
 For example, what will really help is showing us the specific error message that pops up while you are attempting a computer task.
 Sharing that error message and what prompted it will help us get to the root of the problem and help you faster.
-While we understand that not all issues, like slow computer speed, can be recreated, and the error that you are encountering may not happen every time, knowing how exactly you generated that error will definitely help us resolve your issue with minimum pain.
+While we understand that not all issues, like slow computer speed, can be recreated, and the error that you are encountering may not happen every time, knowing exactly how you generated that error will help us resolve your issue with minimum pain.